boundtotheearth/tp/docs/UserGuide.md

 * `type/alpha` and `order/asc` will be used as default if both sort type and order are not specified.
 For example, when the command is `sort`.

-* For both `sort type/deadline` and `sort type/created`, projects with the same deadline or same created date will be sorted in alphabetical order.
+* For both `sort type/deadline` and `sort type/created`, items with the same deadline or same created date will be sorted in alphabetical order.

 * For `sort type/deadline`, items with deadlines will appear at the top of the list sorted in deadline order, while those without deadlines will be pushed to the end of the list sorted in alphabetical order.